ctsit/redcap_chart_field/README.md

 ![Chartjs chart](img/chartjs_chart.png)

 ## Chartist example
-Here is the analogous example for Chartist library, using the same source data - this time drawing a line chart instead.
+In this section we will go through the analogous example for Chartist library, using the same source data - this time drawing a line chart instead.

-The setup process by taking a [Chartist example](https://gionkunz.github.io/chartist-js/#responsive-charts-configuration) as base is quite similar:
+The process of taking a [Chartist example](https://gionkunz.github.io/chartist-js/#responsive-charts-configuration) as base for configuration is quite similar the previous section.

-<details><summary>_Click to see the code provided by them_</summary>
+<details><summary>Click to see the code provided by them</summary>

 ``` javascript
 /* Add a basic data series with six labels and values */